 As Lead Instructor

-The Ethics and Politics of Accountability
+The Ethics, Politics, and Law of Accountability

 Philosophy in the Islamic World (medieval - contemporary)